Evacuation order issued for Maple Ridge, B.C., homeless camp | CBC News

-After a request from the Maple Ridge fire chief, B.C.'s provincial fire commissioner has ordered the evacuation of a homeless camp in the city following three fires on the site within the last 48 hours.
+Firefighters and police officers removed people living at a Maple Ridge homeless camp Saturday after the city applied to the provincial fire commissioner for an evacuation order following three fires on the site within the last 48 hours.

-The camp has been the centre of controversy since last weekend when fire and bylaw officials from the city seized several items they said posed fire and safety hazards to residents.
+The camp, dubbed Anita's Place, has been the centre of controversy since last weekend when city fire and bylaw officials seized several items — such as propane tanks and patio heaters — which officials said posed fire and safety hazards to residents.

+The move angered residents who said they rely on these items to keep warm.

+People living at the camp, like Dwayne Martin said up to 150 people resided there over the past two years.
+He's worried officials will knock down structures, like the one he built out of discarded wood.

 Last weekend, officials also shut down a communal heating tent in the camp, leaving some residents out in the cold.